otvin/compiler2/README.md

 * Type Definitions
   *  Can create a new type that is an alias for Real, Integer, Char, or Boolean, or one that is defined as one of a previously-defined alias.
   *  Can create a new user-defined enumerated type
-  *  Can create a new type that is a subrange of an Integer, Char, or Boolean type
+  *  Can create a new type that is a subrange of an Integer, Char, Boolean, or Enumerated type
 * Global and local constants
     * Signed Real, Signed Integer, Character, or String
     * the required constants ```true```, ```false```, and ```maxint```